-Answers may be awarded some marks at Level 1 if they demonstrate knowledge of types of punishment in the period.
+Answers may be awarded some marks at Level 1 if they demonstrate knowledge of responses to the plague in the periods.

 It is possible to reach the highest marks either by agreeing or disagreeing or anywhere between, providing the response matches the level description.
-BUT to achieve the two highest levels, answers must identify and consider the alternative point of view.
+BUT to achieve the highest levels, answers must identify and consider the alternative point of view and both time periods.

-Answers are most likely to show understanding of the second order concepts of change, continuity and significance but reward appropriate understanding of any other second order concept.
+Answers are most likely to show understanding of the second order concepts of change and continuity and similarity and difference but reward appropriate understanding of any other second order concept.